Common complaints about communication

 Communicating isn’t just broadcasting a message and saying the job is done.
 Welcoming any feedback or questions is a step towards effective communication, but it doesn’t end there.

-Dedicated Slack or Teams channels for banter, book club, or hobby topics help you manage and keep an eye on the non-work talk.
-It’s also a great opportunity to show support for causes such as your LGBTQ+, Indigenous and culturally diverse, or differently abled employees.
+Dedicated instant messaging channels for banter, book club, and hobbies help you manage and keep an eye on the non-work talk.

 Google famously gives their employees 20% of their work time to pursue personal projects.
 This has led to plenty of eventual Google products such as Keep, Maps, and even Gmail.
 While you might not be able to give them 20% of their time to do whatever they want, giving them an outlet for fun and play through social and non-work chatter can boost their motivation and creativity.